in the United States

-These By-Laws constitute the Rules and Regulations by which the Clan Gillean Association, United States Branch, of Clan Maclean International shall be governed.
+These By-Laws constitute the Rules and Regulations by which the Clan Maclean Association, in the United States, of Clan Maclean International shall be governed.
 They may be changed, amended or modified at any meeting of the Association as provided in Article VIII of the Constitution.
 As hereinafter used in these By-Laws, all masculine pronouns shall include their feminine counterparts.

 ARTICLE I - NAME

-THE CLAN GILLEAN ASSOCIATION, UNITED STATES OF AMERICA, is an independent association representing the interests of all Macleans/Maclaines, however spelled, in the United States of America, under the authority of the Chief of Clan Maclean, as a branch of Clan Maclean International.
+THE CLAN MACLEAN ASSOCIATION IN THE UNITED STATES, is an independent association representing the interests of all Macleans/Maclaines, however spelled, in the United States of America, under the authority of the Chief of Clan Maclean, as a branch of Clan Maclean International.

 ARTICLE II - ORGANIZATION